 Internal controls as an Independent variable (as measured by the Control Environment, Internal Audit and the Control Activities) affects Financial Performance a dependent variable (as measured by Liquidity of an Entity, Financial Accountability and Financial Reporting).
-However, there are also moderating factors like Policies established by the Government, inflation and interest rates and many others.
+However, there were also moderating factors like Policies established by the Government, inflation and interest rates and many others.

-Welsh (2003), Simons (1995), Chow et al (1999), Merchant (2007), appreciate that internal Control systems are the formal, information-based routines and procedures managers that ensure that errors and fraud are detected, safe guard company's assets and opine that ICS greatly affects Financial Performance a dependent variable Stoner (2003), refers performance as the ability to operate efficiently, profitability, survive, grow and react to the environmental opportunities and threats (was measured by liquity, accountability and reporting.
-According to Dixon et al (1990), appropriate performance measures are those which enable organizations to direct their actions towards achieving their strategic objectives.
+The study appreciated internal Control systems as the formal, information-based routines and procedures managers ensure that errors and fraud are detected, safe guard company's assets and opine that ICS greatly affects Financial Performance a dependent variable, Stoner (2013), refers performance as the ability to operate efficiently, profitability, survive, grow and react to the environmental opportunities and threats (was measured by liquidity, accountability and reporting.
+According to Dixon appropriate performance measures are those which enable organizations to direct their actions towards achieving their strategic objectives.